albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 All Airways
 ^^^^^^^^^^^^^^^^

-Calculation will select any appropriate Jet or Victor airways for the route.
+Calculation will select any appropriate high or low airways for the route.

-Jet airways (high altitude)
+High airways (Jet)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Limit calculation to Jet or high altitude airways.
 Calculation might fail if using a too low cruise altitude.

-Victor airways (low altitude)
+Low airways (Victor)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Limit calculation to Victor or low altitude airways.
 Calculation might fail if using a too high cruise altitude.